 Given the relationship between gopher tortoise age, body size, and burrow width, size class distribution data obtained during our comprehensive survey were examined as an indirect estimate of the demographic structure of the tortoise population.
-Burrow widths correlate strongly with the carapace lengths (CL) of tortoises inhabiting them (Alford 1980; Martin and Layne 1987).
-Therefore, the size distribution of burrow widths may accurately reflect the size distribution of CL of resident gopher tortoises.
-However, smaller tortoises have been known to utilize burrows abandoned by larger individuals.
-Thus, burrow size may not always accurately reflect the CL of the current resident tortoise if a smaller tortoise is utilizing a previously established burrow (Ashton and Ashton 2008).
+Since we know that burrow widths correlate strongly with the carapace lengths (CL) of tortoises inhabiting them (Alford 1980; Martin and Layne 1987), the size distribution of burrow widths may reflect the size distribution of CL of resident gopher tortoises.
+Still, smaller tortoises have been known to utilize burrows abandoned by larger individuals, thus some bias is inherent in our relative estimate (Ashton and Ashton 2008).

 Alford (1980) established that tortoise burrow width and CL are highly correlated according to the following equation: $log{10}y=0.879 log{10}x + 0.149$ , where y is CL in centimeters and x is burrow width in centimeters.
-We used this formula to calculate size classes from measured burrow widths for all active (n=102) and possibly active (n=28) burrows found during 2014 surveys (Table 2).
-Figure 15 shows how the number of tortoises per size class has changed from 2007-14.
+We used this formula to calculate size classes from measured burrow widths for all active (n=117) and possibly active (n=45) burrows found during 2015 surveys (Table 1).